-• "Commercial transactions" mean transactions relating to sale of goods between parties whose places of business are in different territories.
-The notion of "place of business" is taken from Article 1(1) of the United Nations Convention on Contracts for the International Sales of Goods.
-The notion of "transactions relating to sales of goods" should be interpreted to exclude transactions of supply of services related to sale of goods.
+• In this term, the notion of "place of business" is taken from Article 1(1) of the United Nations Convention on Contracts for the International Sales of Goods.
+The notion of "transactions relating to sales of goods" should be interpreted to exclude transactions of supply of services.